cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 ## 🦉 Ethnio Intercepts

 - **Ethnio intercepts** are used as a tool to **gather feedback from existing visitors we were unable to reach out with other tools**.
 Circumstances and context matter in user research, and someone who’s using the website in **real time, for real purposes**, is going to behave differently than someone who’s just being told to accomplish some task via other platforms.
 We have also used ethnio intercepts as a **source for recruitment**
 - We use ethnio to **uncover visitor's context of use and motivations when using the site**.
-We have used that information to better address those contexts and **perform interviews** to dig deeper.
+We use this information to better address those contexts and **perform interviews** to dig deeper.
 - **Link**: [ethnio](https://ethn.io)
-- These are the steps taken to use the ethnio as a source for recruitment and data gathering tool:
+- These are the steps to take to use ethnio as a source for recruitment and data gathering tool: